The other day I was thinking about the cars I have owned over the years and my love of cars in general.

 0 – 1957 Lambretta Motor Scooter

 This obviously isn’t a car, but it is the first motor vehicle I ever owned.
 When I was about 14, one of my friends had a Vespa motor scooter and another a Mustang, which was like a miniature motorcycle.
 I wanted something like that too, so my dad took me to a local dealer to check them out.
 When I first saw the Lambretta, my jaw dropped.
 It was gorgeous.
 I used most of the money in my savings account to buy it.
 I don’t really remember now how much I paid for it, just that I loved it so.
-I could write pages about my adventures with my Lambretta, but will save that for another time.
-Mine looked just like this one, except it wasn’t two-tone, just light grey.
+I could write pages about my adventures with my Lambretta but will save that for another time.
+Mine looked just like this one.

-My wife’s parents felt we needed a bigger car after our near fatal accident, so they got us a car like this.
-Ours was green though.
+My wife’s parents felt we needed a bigger car after our near-fatal accident in our wedding gift, so they got us a car just like this one.
 What a boat!
 It was a fun car to drive and definitely very big.
 Gas was cheap then, so MPG was not an issue.
 We would just pull into the gas station, get ten gallons, and receive one of those glasses they used to give you.
 Some of you may remember them, they usually had depictions of old cars on them.

 This was our first “second car.”
 I bought it for $50.00.
 The outside looked horrible, with some peeling paint, but the inside was very nice.
 It ran perfectly and we never had any trouble with it.
 My wife drove it to work at Household Finance, where she was a bookkeeper.
 I worked part-time while going to college.